This article looks at chili peppers, learning about the many popular varieties, which are the hottest and why, and how to cook with them.

 While you could probably rattle off at least half a dozen hot peppers by name, there are just five agricultural species of chili pepper.
 From those five, however, comes a huge list of cultivars and hybrids.
 Even when peppers are picked and how they’re prepared can lead to a name change.
 For example, a green bell pepper is just a red bell pepper picked before it’s fully ripened.

 It’s difficult to say precisely how many types of Chili peppers there are.
-I’ve seen estimates ranging from 2000 – 4000.
+I’ve seen estimates ranging from 2000 to 4000.
 New varieties are constantly in development, usually in a quest to create the hottest chili possible.
 We tend to see lists of the most popular 15 – 20 chili peppers, though I’ve found a few that exceed 100 entries.
-There are some 40,000 varieties of peppers if you expand your search beyond chilis.
+There are some 40,000 varieties of peppers if you expand your search beyond chilies.

 What is the Scoville Scale?